 Frequently Asked Questions

 Please find below a selection of some of the most common questions we receive.
 Don’t see your question listed?
-Feel free to contact us and we’ll respond with an answer!
+Feel free to contact us!
 Click here to visit our contact us page.

 At what age can a player start with the club?

 A player may begin playing at pre-school age; when they are 5 or turning 5 before Dec 31.U6 stands for under 6 years old, U7 for under 7 years, and so on.

 When do I register my child?